Understanding Mustang Cold Air Intakes & Ram Air Intakes

-The Mustang’s stock intake was designed to be the quietest piece in the engine compartment.
+The stock intake system was designed to be the quietest piece in the engine compartment.
 This is great for the driver because it decreases the amount of noise being put out, but it comes with a price.
 The location of the stock intake in the engine compartment means that the Mustang isn’t running as efficiently as it could be.
 There's a number of ways you can upgrade your pony's intake system, so never fear.
 But first there some things to cover.

 Replacing your stock intake with an aftermarket cold air intake (CAI) will take care of these issues by: